glyh/journey/README.md

 ## Why zig?
  Compiler should better be implemented in low level so that we have good enough performance.
 Zig is easy to cross platform, and extremely easy to use C libraries.
 Apart from them, zig have cool comptime feature to help me keep the code clean.
 I think that's enough reason for me to use Zig.

+## Why not rust?
+  Rust is good in guranteeing memory safety.
+But rust provide too many higher order concept, it's too hard to use and prototype.
+For an extensible system, ideally I wish it works well directly with zig, e.g. it would be nice if we are able to call zig functions out of the box.

 ## Why Lisp syntax?
  It's kinda obvious to write a software that have 100% potential in syntax extensibility, you almost always end up with something like lisp.